SaileshShocker/SaileshShocker/README.md

 <h2 align="left">About</h2>

-Passionate Data Science professional with 1 year Experience.
-Interested in discovering hidden patterns in data and designing ML based solutions for complex business problems.
-I have worked on a variety of analytics/ML projects, NLP and Computer Vision.
+Passionate Data Science professional with 1 year of Experience.
+Interested in discovering hidden patterns in data and designing ML-based solutions for complex business problems.
+I have worked on a variety of analytics/ML projects, NLP, and Computer Vision.
-I am proficient in Python, SQL, Excel, Machine Learning tools, Statistics and have worked on Google Cloud Platform and Tableau.
+I am proficient in Python, SQL, Excel, Machine Learning tools, and Statistics and have worked on Google Cloud Platform and Tableau.

 <h2>Data Science Enthusiast</h2>
 <p>👀 I’m interested in growing and learning new Skills for becoming an experienced Data Science;<br>